arunvl88/Zero-Trust-Kubernetes/README.md

 ## 5. Adding Kubernetes Repository and Installing Packages:

-* `cat /etc/os-release` (38): Displays the operating system release information (useful for verification).
 * `curl -fsSL https://pkgs.k8s.io/core:/stable:/v1.28/deb/Release.key | sudo gpg --dearmor -o /etc/apt/keyrings/kubernetes-apt-keyring.gpg` (45): Downloads the GPG key to verify the authenticity of Kubernetes packages.
 * `echo 'deb [signed-by=/etc/apt/keyrings/kubernetes-apt-keyring.gpg] https://pkgs.k8s.io/core:/stable:/v1.28/deb/ /' | sudo tee /etc/apt/sources.list.d/kubernetes.list` (46): Adds the official Kubernetes repository to your system's package sources list.
 * `sudo apt update` (47, 51): Updates the package lists to include Kubernetes packages after adding the new repository.
 * `sudo apt install -y kubeadm=1.28.1-1.1 kubelet=1.28.1-1.1 kubectl=1.28.1-1.1` (52): Installs the required Kubernetes packages: kubeadm (for initializing the Kubernetes control plane), kubelet (for running containers on the node), and kubectl (for managing the Kubernetes cluster).

 ## Worker Nodes configuration for Kubernetes Cluster
 Once you've initialized the Kubernetes control plane on your master node, you can add worker nodes to scale your cluster.
+Repeat these steps on all nodes.
 Here's a breakdown of the steps to prepare and join a worker node running on Proxmox VE:

 ## 1. System Updates and Verification: